JohnGriffin01/JohnGriffin01/README.md

 ### Hi there, I'm John!
-I'm a recent graduate from the University of Colorado Boulder with a Bachelor of Arts in Computer Science and a Creative Technology & Design Minor.
+I'm a recent graduate from the University of Colorado Boulder with a Bachelor of Arts in Computer Science and a Minor in Creative Technology & Design.

 ### Also checkout my online portfolio at johnmgriffin.com
 <!--